Last updated on

 When we speak with potential members and host our Coaching Calls about Google Ads, one of the most common questions we hear is:

-How much should I be spending in Google Ads for Real Estate?
+How much should my Google Ads for Real Estate budget be?

 That’s a great question and there can be a couple of answers.